 Anchorage's bus service is called the People Mover.
 It costs $2 each time you ride the bus.
 You can also buy a one day pass for $5.
-Route 7 (click here for map) travels between the airport's south terminal and the downtown transit center located at 6th Avenue and G Street.
-Click here for the daily #7 schedule.
+Every 15 minutes Route 40 travels between the airport's south terminal and the downtown transit center located at 6th Avenue and G Street.

 8. How long does it take to ride the 11-mile long Coastal Trail?

 It takes most people two and a half hours to bike out and back on the 11 mile Coastal Trail.
 22 miles round-trip.
 1.5 hours to bike out; one hour to bike back.
 Riders return faster because outbound there are two hills to tackle; the biggest is at the very end.
 If you decide to ride up the hill at the end, you have the option of returning on the Alternate Return Route.
 The Alternate Route adds 3 miles to the return trip.

 At the end of the Coastal Trail is 1,500 acre Kincaid Park.
 Kincaid has more than 30 miles of roller-coaster trails.
 Here's a map.
 Another place to mountain bike is by taking the Chester Creek Trail past UAA to 2,600 acre Far North Bicentennial Park.

 Also, if you take our shuttle one way to Flattop, you can downhill on the Powerline Traill/Gasline Trail into Bicentennial Park.
 We call this the Hike/Bike Combo.